-A minimum of 15 credit hours of regular departmental courses taken for a letter grade beyond the M.S. degree is required for the doctoral degree program.
-Twelve credit hours must be departmental courses.
-Students entering the direct doctoral program with a bachelor's degree must complete 45 credit hours, of which 27 are regular departmental courses beyond their bachelor's degree, and at least 21 credit hours must be at the 6000/8000 level.
-Up to six project credits may be counted toward the 45 credit hours of regular, letter-grade course work.
+A minimum of 15 credit hours of regular graduate courses taken for a letter grade beyond the M.S. degree is required for the doctoral degree program.
+Twelve of these fifteen credit hours must be departmental graduate courses.
+Students entering the direct doctoral program with a bachelor's degree must complete 45 credit hours of graduate course work, of which 36 are regular departmental graduate courses beyond their bachelor's degree, and at least 27 credit hours must be at the 6000/8000 level.
 All required courses are at the advanced graduate level as determined by the department.
 Other courses taken may include courses not listed as departmental courses, independent study courses, and courses taken S/U.

-In addition to the above course requirements, all students are required to enroll and participate in a graduate seminar (MIME 8930 or equivalent) each semester.
+In addition to the above course requirements, all supported students are required to enroll and participate in a graduate seminar (MIME 8930 or equivalent) each semester.
 The department, for satisfactory completion as well as enhancement of degree objectives, may specify additional credit or non-credit requirements.